markschellhas/chic.js/README.md

 | `chic debug status` | Shows the status of `CHIC_DEBUG` in your `.env` file |
 | `chic debug ON` | Sets `CHIC_DEBUG` value to `ON`.
 When `ON`, the routes endpoint will be active |
 | `chic debug OFF` | Sets `CHIC_DEBUG` value to `OFF`.
 When `OFF`, the routes endpoint will be inactive |

+---
+Copyright (c) 2025-2026 Mark Schellhas and contributors.
+All Rights Reserved.